-- 1. Federal agencies with high volume caseloads should consider using video teleconferencing technology to conduct administrative hearings and other aspects of adjudicatory proceedings.
+- 1. Federal agencies with high volume caseloads should consider using video teleconferencing technology (VTC) to conduct administrative hearings and other aspects of adjudicatory proceedings.
 Agencies with lower volume caseloads may also benefit from this recommendation. - 2.
-Federal agencies with high volume caseloads should consider the following non-exclusive criteria when determining whether to use video teleconferencing technology in administrative hearings and other adjudicatory proceedings: - a. whether an agency's use of VTC is legally permissible under its organic legislation and other laws;
+Federal agencies with high volume caseloads should consider the following non-exclusive criteria when determining whether to use video teleconferencing technology in administrative hearings and other adjudicatory proceedings, as a general matter or in a particular case: - (a) whether an agency's use of VTC is legally permissible under its organic legislation and other laws; - (b) whether the nature and type of administrative hearings and other adjudicatory proceedings conducted by the agency are conducive to the use of VTC; - (c) whether VTC can be used without affecting the outcome of cases heard by the agency; - (d) whether the agency's budget would allow for investment in appropriate and secure technology given the costs of VTC;